swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

 Sometimes, you need to direct your output directly to a file handle.
 For instance, if your program produces two output streams, you may want to assign two open file handles.
-Opening a file for reading # writing? simply requires changing the second option from 'r' to 'w' or 'a'.
+Opening a file for reading / writing / appending (to the end of file) simply requires changing the second option from `'r'` to `'w'` or `'a'`.

-*Caution!* Opening a file with the 'w' option means start writing *at the beginning*, which may overwrite old material.
-If you want to append to the file without losing what is already there, open it with 'a'.
+*Caution!* Opening a file with the `'w'` option means start writing *at the beginning*, which may overwrite old material.
+If you want to append to the file without losing what is already there, open it with `'a'`.
 Writing to a file uses the `write()` command, which accepts a string.
-Suppose that we have our friendly file, testFile.txt:
+Suppose that we have our friendly file, `testFile.txt`:

-    (unix shell) $ cat testFile.txt
+    $ cat testFile.txt
       abcde
       fghij

-If we open this file using the 'w' mode, then it will overwrite from the beginning!
+If we open this file using the `'w'` mode, then it will overwrite from the beginning!

 ```python
     > outFile = open('testFile.txt','w')